Table of Contents

-Kapalbhati is forced-exhalation and passive inhalation.
+Kapalbhati is forced exhalation and passive inhalation.
 It is just the reversal of normal breathing.
 Yet the frequency is more per minute.
-It activates the expiration muscles give rest to the inspiration muscles.
+It activates the expiration muscles and gives rest to the inspiration muscles.
 Obviously, it puts the body in an artificial fight or flight mode and activates the Sympathetic Nervous System.

-Whereas Bhastrika is both forced-inhalation and forced-exhalation.
+Whereas Bhastrika is both forced inhalation and forced exhalation.
 Similarly, the frequency per minute is more.
 Both inspiratory and expiratory muscles are active.
-Also, tit activates the Sympathetic Nervous System.
+Also, it activates the Sympathetic Nervous System.

 Kapalabhastri or Kapalabhastrika

 Hatha Ratnavali describes a practice of its own kind called Kapalabhastri or Kapalabhastrika.
 Moving the head to the right and left by inhalation and exhalation is Kapalabhastri.